Skip to content

 Configured in the Time Settings section of the Settings tab in Setup.

-• Timezone — select your timezone from the dropdown.
+• Timezone — use Auto (Home Assistant) to follow the timezone Home Assistant sends to the panel, or select a fixed timezone from the dropdown.
 This also determines sunrise and sunset times used by the backlight schedule.

 • Custom NTP Servers — turn this on to show and edit the NTP server fields.
 When it is off, the panel uses the defaults: 0.pool.ntp.org, 1.pool.ntp.org, and 2.pool.ntp.org.